Adaptive Bayesian computation for efficient biobank-scale genomic inference: Results

 Finally, to mimic realistic settings whereby the residuals exhibit correlation across traits (i.e., not accounted for by the available genetic data), we simulate the responses with noise that exhibits equicorrelation $\rho \in (0, 0.5)$ within groups of $50$ traits.
-Details of the simulation procedure are given in Appendix B.
+Details of the simulation procedure are given in Supplementary Material~D.